front-end-intermediate/session-11/readme.md

 return state.filter((pirate) => pirate.id !== action.id)
 ```

-* TOGGLE_PIRATE - here we are modifying an item inside the object, we should be careful not to modify it directly.
+* TOGGLE_PIRATE - here we are modifying a property inside the object, we need to be careful not to modify it directly (mutate it).

 ```js
 state.map((pirate) => pirate.id !== action.id ? pirate : {